vippsas/vipps-developers/newsletters/2021-09-newsletter.md

 An early version of the Vipps Merchant Management API is available on GitHub: https://github.com/vippsas/vipps-merchant-management-api

-The Vipps Merchant Management API lets partners, banks and large corporations manage their merchants and sale units.
+The Vipps Merchant Management API will let partners, banks and large corporations manage their merchants and sale units.
 See the GitHub repository for background and priorities.

 # Vipps Login support for authentication/registration outside of browser/app (CIBA)

-The Vipps Login service has been extended with Client initiated backchannel authentication flows (CIBA) to support use-cases where authentication/registration does not start in a browser or an app.
-This could typically be physical contexts e.g point of sales solutions, on the phone e.g call-center solutions or devices/terminals e.g TV-boxes.
+The Vipps Login service has been extended with Client Initiated Backchannel Authentication (CIBA) flows to support use cases where authentication/registration does not start in a browser or an app.

+This could typically be physical contexts like point of sales (POS) solutions, on the phone in call center solutions, or devices/terminals like TV boxes.

 More information can be found in [our documentation](https://github.com/vippsas/vipps-login-api/blob/master/vipps-login-api.md#client-initiated-backchannel-authentication-flows-ciba---special-cases-where-login-does-not-start-in-browser-or-app)

 # API Dashboard for the test environment